 Please contact Tracy or Alice at the office to update your details – 5446099 or via email – firstname.lastname@example.org.

 WAIMEA COLLEGE SCHOOL APP

 Get yourself connected!
-Have you used our school app that can be downloaded from either the Apple store or Google Play stores?
-Search for Waimea College and when you download it, select the groups that you would like to get notifications for eg. orchestra, Yr 9, junior girls volleyball and keep up to date with push notifications to your smart phone.
+Have you used our school mobile app that can be downloaded from either the Apple store or Google Play stores?
+Download it, select the groups that you would like to get notifications for, eg. orchestra, Yr 9, junior girls volleyball, and keep up to date with push notifications to your smart phone.
 Parents also receive school closure or emergency messages.

 Should an emergency or disaster situation arise at school while students are on site, it is our first priority to keep our school community safe and at school until they can be released safely.
 We practice drills to ensure that our school community is both aware of emergency procedures and knows how to respond quickly and effectively to them.

 There will always be the threat of a pandemic on a local, national or global scale.
 In the early stages of any threat to student safety we will communicate the risks and school procedures to you.
 These will range from hygiene and sickness strategies to school closure.
 If there is an outbreak of a contagious disease in or around a country or region your teenager or family members have visited, we ask that parents consider the other members of our school community in determining whether their teenager should have a time of isolation from others at school.
 If there is a perceived high risk to New Zealanders of a contagious disease we will follow the recommendations of health professionals and government agencies.
 Parents travelling or living overseas should ensure they have personal plans for the care of their teenager should there be a need to close the NZ border and/or the school.

 Helping us to keep our community safe and well